Rustic Oak Paint: A new look for oak cupboards and doors

 Can I paint oak wood?

-Open-pored, untreated oak is particularly easy to work with varnish.
-If you notice that the wood fibres are standing up, you can simply add an intermediate sanding.
+Open-pored, untreated oak wood is particularly easy to treat with varnish.
+If you notice that the wood fibres are standing up, you can simply sand in between.

 Can I paint Rustic Oak white?